Sentiment Analysis of Mahabharata using F#

 writer.WriteLine (txt)

-Now, once JSON is ready we can easily use to show in graph using any graph library.
+Now, once the JSON is ready, we can easily use it to show in a graph using any graph library.

-Here I did little cheating and wrote some dirty JavaScript.
-A good practise would be to write code in Fable.
-So, I will not show code of JavaScript part.
+Here I did a little cheating and wrote some dirty JavaScript.
+A good practice would be to write code in Fable.
+So I will not show the JavaScript code.

-You can find book wise graphs here and transformed analysis here which is sentiment wise.
-Or Check out few of them below.
+You can find book-wise graphs here and transformed analysis here, which is sentiment-wise.
+Or check out a few of them below.

 Book Wise: